ucgmsim/.github/README.md

 # UcGmSim.github

 This code-base ("University of Canterbury Ground Motion Simulation")  contains over 100 individual repositories for tools, utilities, and software workflows for all things associated with seismic hazard and risk analysis.
-For extraction of raw seismic waveforms and geotechnical data, development of ground-motion databases, and Vs30 maps, all the way through to execution of HPC-based ground-motion simulations and integration into seismic hazard and risk curves and maps.
+From extraction of raw seismic waveforms and geotechnical data, development of ground-motion databases, and Vs30 maps, all the way through to execution of HPC-based ground-motion simulations and integration into seismic hazard and risk curves and maps.